Backgrounder on Transportation of Spent Fuel and Radioactive Materials

 - Notify, in advance, the NRC, local tribes and states through which the shipments will pass.

 After the terrorist attacks on Sept.
 11, 2001, the NRC enhanced security requirements for transporting spent fuel and large quantities of radioactive materials.
 Through advisories and orders to licensees, and later through regulation, the NRC required:

 - More pre-planning and coordination with affected states,

 - Trustworthiness checks for individuals with access to or information about the shipment, and

 - Stronger security controls over shipment routes and schedules.

 State and local governments have primary responsibility to oversee the response to any accident involving a nuclear materials shipment.
 They would ensure the carrier and others take the actions required to protect public health and safety.

-The NRC has special procedures that are triggered by any event involving NRC-licensed material that could threaten public health and safety or the environment.
-During an event, the NRC may activate its Headquarters Operations Center.
-It also may activate one of its four Regional Incident Response Centers (Region I-King of Prussia, Pa.; Region II-Atlanta, Ga.; Region III-Lisle, Ill.; and Region IV-Arlington, Tex.).
+Any event involving NRC-licensed material that could threaten public health and safety or the environment would trigger special NRC procedures.
+The NRC may activate its Headquarters Operations Center.
+It also may activate one of its four Regional Incident Response Centers (Region I-King of Prussia, Pa.; Region II-Atlanta, Ga.; Region III-Lisle, Ill.; and Region IV-Arlington, Texas).

-The NRC’s highest priority in any accident is to provide expert consultation, support, and assistance to state and local responders.
+The NRC's highest priority in any accident is to provide expert consultation, support, and assistance to state and local responders.
 Teams of NRC specialists evaluate information, assess the potential impact on the public and environment, and evaluate possible recovery strategies.
 Other experts consider the effectiveness of different protective actions, including sheltering in place or evacuation.
-More information is on our web site.
+More information about emergency response is on our website.

-Additional information on the safety of spent fuel transportation can be found on our website.
+More information on the safety of spent fuel transportation can also be found on our website.